2 June 2026 Seminars

 13:30 - 14:30

-Keynote: Inclusive Design in (Digital) Mental Health
+Keynote: Inclusive Design in (Digital) Mental Health: We Aren’t There Yet

 The session focuses on practical principles for more inclusively designed mental health services.
 Highlighting how digital infrastructure can supports access, and creates barriers.
 I’ll give examples of where inclusive design works well and where teams can go further designing with not for.